Surgical Site Deep Infections Incidence at Arco Iris Hospital - La Paz, from 2008 to 2013

 References

-GAYNES R P, CULVER D H, HORAN T C, EDWARDS J R, RICHARDS C, TOLSON J S. Surgical site infection (SSI) rates in the United States, 1992-1998: The National Nosocomial
+2. GAYNES R P, CULVER D H, HORAN T C, EOWARDS J R, RICHARDS C, TOLSON J s.
+Surgical site infection (SSI) rates in the United States, 1992-1998: The National Nosocorruel

-ROY M C. Modern approaches to preventing surgical site infections.
+4. ROY M C. Modern approaches to preventing surgical site infections.
 En: W.P.
 Richard.
 Prevention and control of nosocomial infections.
 Fourth edition, Lippincott Williams and Wilkins.
-Filadelfia: USA 2003 pp .369-384.
+Filadelfia: USA 2003 pp.369-384.

 Downloads